jddf/spec/draft-ucarion-jddf-xx.md

 and popular approach, it may be taken to the IETF for further discussion and revision.
 One possible outcome of this discussion and revision could be that a working group produces a Standards Track specification of JDDF.

+Some implementations of JDDF, as well as code generators and other tooling related to JDDF, are available at \<https://github.com/jddf\>.

 # Syntax {#syntax}